 There are plenty of reasons to wait for the iPhone 8, so here’s our advice:

 If you’re using the iPhone 6S (or something older) then you’ll definitely want to wait for the iPhone 8.
-Apple’s next handset will usher in a major redesign, and so if you’re coming to the end of a two-year contract, it’s absolutely worth waiting until September to see what’s in store.
+Apple’s next handset ushers in a significant redesign, and so if you’re coming to the end of a two-year contract, it’s absolutely worth waiting for.

 If you have the iPhone 7, you probably won’t need to upgrade.
 Unless you’re a die-hard Apple fan who needs to be at the bleeding edge of Cupertino tech, it probably isn’t going to be worth the leap.
-Even considering the fact that the iPhone 8 will certainly offer big changes, the iPhone 7 is still a capable handset by modern standards.
-We’d recommended hanging around for whatever 2018 brings.
+Even considering the fact that the iPhone 8 offers a handful of major changes, the iPhone 7 is still a capable handset by modern standards.
+Check out our full guide below for the full picture.

 Let us know what you think of the iPhone 8 via Facebook or Twitter.